LADSoft/OrangeC/doc/adl.md

 Preceding the name of variable codings by '\*' means the coding is optional.
 For example the 'mand' variable is defined in a few opcodes but not in other opcodes; when it is not defined nothing will be emitted.

 The '.' operand access an attribute variable associated with a register.
-In the above examplea ssuming reg16 is the class associted with a register, the coding 'reg.Ord':3 takes the selected register and encodes the value of its 'Ord' attribute into 3 bits.
+In the above example assuming reg16 is the class associted with a register, the coding 'reg.Ord':3 takes the selected register and encodes the value of its 'Ord' attribute into 3 bits.

 codings may contain the following unary operands: